jabber-tools/gdf_translate/README.md

 * <b>DO NOT</b> attach service account JSON file!
 Contact us over email/skype/etc. so that we can agree on secure way of providing service account file.

 ### Known Issues
-* Parameters (e.g. $edd, $shipmentId.original, etc.) will currently not be translated properly with V translations.
+* Parameters (e.g. $edd, $shipmentId.original, etc.) will currently not be translated properly with V2 translations.
 Solution will be provided for this in the future.
 For V3 this is fully addressed by glossary feature.
-Glossary is automatically expanded (if no glossary is provided by user app creates it on the fly) with all parameters spotted in responses(e.g. for $ edd we create translation pair *$edd   $edd*).
+Glossary is automatically expanded (if no glossary is provided by user app creates it on the fly) with all parameters spotted in responses(e.g. for *$edd* we create translation pair *$edd   $edd*).
 Thus parameters will be never crippled during translation but preserved untouched.

 ## Examples